nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

     /**
      * Register a message interceptor.
      * An interceptor can be useful for debugging or to manipulate the messages.
-     * It can change the data of an event by return a different value or block messages
+     * It can change the data of an event by returning a different value or block messages
      * by calling cancelMessage() from the interceptor arguments.
      */
     registerMessageInterceptor(interceptor: MashroomPortalMessageBusInterceptor): void;